operator-framework/operator-sdk/doc/user-guide.md

 ### 1. Run as a Deployment inside the cluster

-**Note**: `operator-sdk build` invokes `docker build`.
-Make sure your docker daemon is running and that you can run the docker client without sudo.
+**Note**: `operator-sdk build` invokes `docker build` by default, and optionally `buildah bud`.
+If using `buildah`, skip to the `operator-sdk build` invocation instructions below.
+If using `docker`, make sure your docker daemon is running and that you can run the docker client without sudo.
 You can check if this is the case by running `docker version`, which should complete without errors.
 Follow instructions for your OS/distribution on how to start the docker daemon and configure your access permissions, if needed.

 **Note**: If using go modules, run
 ```sh